 Original picture book artwork by Axel Scheffler is available for purchase from Children's Book Illustration.

-A writer called Julia Donaldson was also writing songs for Playdays at this time and her song A Squash and a Squeeze (reissued to celebrate 10 years of the award winning partnership in June 2003) was commissioned to be a picture book.
+Julia Donaldson was writing songs for Playdays at this time and her song A Squash and a Squeeze was commissioned to be a picture book by Macmillan Children’s Books.
 Axel Scheffler was recommended as an illustrator for the text and an award-winning team was created.

 Still living in London, Axel makes frequent visits to continental Europe.
 His hobbies include walking, cooking and reading and beadwork.